Idaho Water Quality at a Glance

 Statewide Compliance and Testing

-- Overall Compliance: The majority of Idaho’s 1,960 public water systems meet federal Safe Drinking Water Act standards, with excellent groundwater quality providing clean, bacteria-free water to most communities.
+• Overall Compliance: The majority of Idaho’s approximately 1,960 public water systems meet federal Safe Drinking Water Act standards.
+Groundwater quality is generally excellent, providing clean, bacteria-free water to most communities — a consistent strength of Idaho’s supply.

-- Infrastructure Investment: Over $42 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Idaho for water infrastructure improvements, including $18 million specifically for emerging contaminant monitoring and treatment.
+• Infrastructure Investment: $18 million in federal Bipartisan Infrastructure Law funding was allocated to Idaho specifically for emerging contaminant monitoring and treatment, with additional water infrastructure improvements funded separately for system upgrades and capacity expansion.

 Major Water Sources and Challenges